Do you need a personal blog to become a freelance writer?

 - Businesses need articles.
 The more the web gets clogged with ordinary, low-value blog posts, the more corporate clients look for article content for their websites, to set them a step higher than others.

 - Articles are respected.
-Marketing managers and editors are impressed when you show them a portfolio of your works instead of archive of blog posts.
+Marketing managers and editors are impressed when you show them a portfolio of your works instead of an archive of blog posts.

 - Articles are more lucrative.
 Instead of earning $5 for a 500-word blog post, you can earn $1 a word from corporate clients and publications.